markcallen/cache-cleaner/README.md

 - Show a warning with installation instructions
 - Mark related commands as "not found"
 - Provide the install command (defaults to brew if available)
+ - In summary output, only show clean commands for tools that are installed; otherwise a note indicates missing tools

 ### Check Tool Status